nvllsvm/cloneholio/README.rst

 **Features:**

 - Supports both GitHub and GitLab.
-- Backup *all repositories* owned by users and groups.
+- Backup *all repositories* owned by users, groups, and subgroups.
+- Backup individual repositories.
 - Scale to a configurable number of processes.